Are Business Brokers Worth It | 5 Benefits Working With a Broker

 9. Selling an IT Services Company

-While we’ve presented plenty of helpful tips on how to sell your small business in California, contacting a business broker near you, or preparing a business exit strategy can be the difference between selling your small business and almost selling your small business.
+While we’ve presented plenty of helpful tips on how to sell your small business in California, contacting a business broker near you or preparing a business exit strategy can be the difference between selling your small business and almost selling it.

-It is estimated that only 25% of privately held small businesses actually sell.
-Increase your odds by getting a professional business broker to assist you.
+Only 25% of privately held small businesses sell, but you can increase your odds by getting a professional business broker to assist you.

-Mainstreet businesses simply refer to a smaller company considering selling or exiting their business.
+Mainstreet businesses refer to smaller companies considering the sale or exit of their business.
 Examples of Main Street business exit planning include:

-• The seller looking to retire or move into another venture.
+• The Seller is looking to retire or move into another venture.

-• Several buyers may bid against each other, elevating your business’ value.
+• Several buyers may bid against each other, elevating your business’s value.

 • You’re more likely to negotiate a higher price when you sell to a competitor as opposed to an outside party.